 But open a multi-currency account with Wise and you can send money to Ireland and all over the world for low fees and the real, mid-market exchange rate.
 It’s also handy for things like receiving your UK pension in Ireland, allowing you to avoid fees and poor exchange rates - so that you can make the most of your retirement income.

 Plus, you can spend in Euro from the moment you arrive in Ireland using the contactless debit card available with your Wise account.
 This clever card automatically converts GBP to EUR (or whatever the local currency is, as it works in 200+ countries) at the fairest rate when you spend, for just a small conversion fee.
 So, you can cross a trip to the bureau de change off your to-do list.

-Wise is secure and FCA regulated, so you know that every penny (or cent) of your hard-earned retirement money is safe.
+Wise keeps your money protected, so you know that every penny of your hard-earned retirement money is safe.

 After reading this guide, you should have all the essential info you need to plan a blissful retirement in beautiful Ireland.
 Just make sure to plan your budget carefully before you move, and seek financial or pensions advice if you need it.
 Good luck and enjoy your retirement!

 - CSO - UK expats living in Ireland